MFaisal125/RevenueRocketPK/README.md

-this is a it company website building by mern-stack technology
+this is a it company website building by mern-stack technologies.